.

 Looking to shop ‘til you drop?
 Better do it early!
 Stores in Paris close early by American standards, and are usually only open from 9:00 a.m. to 7:00 p.m.
 (9:00-19:00).

 Don’t plan your shopping spree for Sunday; you’ll find a bunch of locked doors!
 According to regulation, most shops outside of tourist areas are not open on Sundays.
-For those who just can’t wait, there are options.
-Head to the little shops in Le Marais on Rue des Francs Bourgeois, the high-end boutiques and chain retailers of Avenues des Champs-Élysées, or try the shopping complex Les Quatre Temps Mall at La Défense, just outside of Paris.
-All are open to the public on Sunday.
+However, many stores in tourist zones, like the Champs-Élysées, Le Marais, and La Défense, are now open Sundays.

 You may find several stores closed on Monday as well, as an extra day of rest for some retailers.
 Shops also close on national holidays.
-There are so many popular retailers in Paris, it can be overwhelming to choose between them all.
-For help, you may want to read our blog about the top five shopping spots in Paris.
+With so many popular retailers in Paris, it can be overwhelming to choose between them all.
+But standout destinations like these five top shopping spots in Paris can help you narrow down your options.

 Museums in Paris